ckangnz/ckVim/notes/DjangoCMS/DjangoCMSApplication.md

 from django.contrib import admin from .models import ModelName

-//Add to admin as it is
+#Add to admin as it is
 admin.site.register(ModelName)
 ```